-This is a detail of a picture which is posted at commons.wikimedia.org.
+This is a detail of a picture of Nancy Reagan carrying a purse which is posted at commons.wikimedia.org.

 Later – I went to UCLA for two years, graduated, and went back for another two years after that.
 Why UCLA?
 Well, supposedly – according to Playboy Magazine – it had the best dressed hippies in the country, they drove fancy cars, bathed frequently, had a male to female ratio of 1:1 and it was near the beach.
 Not to mention that it was a good school too.
 Boy was I lucky.
 Great football games and even greater basketball.
 One year I lived in a private dorm and one of Hugh Hefner’s girlfriends lived on my floor.
 On Valentine’s Day I got up to go out and when I opened my door I could hardly get to the elevator because of all of the large baskets filled with long-stemmed red roses.
 It was unreal!
 Did you ever see American Beauty and the rose petal scene?
 This was times better and that scene was great.
 Must have cost a fortune.